noizu-labs/ElixirScaffolding/markdown/sample_conventions_doc.md

 ## Entity References

 The Noizu ElixirScaffolding framework relies heavily on what we call *Entity References.* Entity references are tupples that include an indicator that this tuple is a reference, a module that can obtain an object from it's persistence layer/source and an identifier.
-A entity reference for a User object for example may look like `{:ref, __YOU_APP__.User, 1234}`, The underlying object may then be obtained using the `Noizu.EntityReferenceProtocol.entity!` method.
+A entity reference for a User object for example may look like `{:ref, __YOUR_APP___.User, 1234}`, The underlying object may then be obtained using the `Noizu.EntityReferenceProtocol.entity!` method.

-E.g. `Noizu.EntityReferenceProtocol.entity!({:ref, __YOU_APP__.User, 1234}) -> %User{identifier: 1234, ...}`
+E.g. `Noizu.EntityReferenceProtocol.entity!({:ref, __YOUR_APP___.User, 1234}) -> %User{identifier: 1234, ...}`

 ### SREF

- For passing data to non tuple supporting environments such as javascript and appengine the Noizu.EntityReferenceProtocol provides a sref implementation that converts refs to string format. `{:ref, __YOU_APP__.User, 1234}` in sref format for example would become `"ref.user.1234"`.
+ For passing data to non tuple supporting environments such as javascript and appengine the Noizu.EntityReferenceProtocol provides a sref implementation that converts refs to string format. `{:ref, __YOUR_APP___.User, 1234}` in sref format for example would become `"ref.user.1234"`.
 Behind the scenes entities provide their sref prefix `user` as a `use` argument when extending the `Noizu.Scaffolding.EntityBehaviour`.

  e.g.
  ```
- defmodule __YOU_APP__.User do
+ defmodule __YOUR_APP___.User do
     use Noizu.Scaffolding.EntityBehaviour,
-      mnesia_table: __YOU_APP__.Database.UserTable,
+      mnesia_table: __YOUR_APP___.Database.UserTable,
       sref_module: "user"
  end
  ```